You've lost 15 kg on GLP-1. But what happens when you stop? Here's the honest truth and how to prevent weight regain.

 Why It Happens

-GLP-1 doesn't fix underlying appetite or eating behavior.
+GLP-1 doesn't fix underlying appetite or eating behaviour.
 It suppresses appetite while you're taking it.
 Stop taking it, appetite returns to baseline, and without habit change, you regain weight.

 Analogy: It's like losing weight during depression treatment.
 The weight loss is real, but if depression returns and you don't maintain new habits, weight comes back.